lanking520/Comp-Networks-PA/README.md

 ```

 ## Program Feature
+This application is designed for Online/Offline communication with complete login/logoff architecture.
+The protocol this App use is the UDP connection.
+It contains the a comprehensive error handling features for the know issues:
+- Accident Offline handling: Client notify Server -> Server store offline message and update table
+- Conflict Login: Username should be unique while the server operating
+- Dead Online Client: Server has a Verification function used to check the online status of the client

 ## Algorithms and Data Structure

+There are two classes being created for the application, Server and Client.

 ## Current Known Issue

+### Wrong ACK Flag

 ### Handle Multiple request at the same time
 The client and server's listener are designed with 100 msec timeout.
 Considering a large amount of users using the application at the same time, there maybe some packet timed-out.
 This issue could be fixed in the future version by adding a Complex threading system.
 Every Listener itself is a thread with an expire time.
 The listening process wouldn't delayed by a single thread.
 If is possible to use a queue to process the incoming requests.